vygr/C-PCB/README.md

 ### POINT3D : (double:x double:y double:z)

-3D point in units and layer. z layer is a double format but allways has a fractional part of 0. layers are numbered from 0.
+3D point in units and layer. z layer is a double format but allways has a fractional part of 0.
+Layers are numbered from 0.

 eg.